Warped Penguins: Estimating the size of each diagram

 As discussed in Section~\ref{sec:calc:b}, the flavor structure of the diagrams contributing to the $b$ coefficient is aligned with the fermion zero-mode mass matrix \cite{Agashe:2004cp, Agashe:2006iy, Kaustubh}.
 Contributions to this coefficient vanish in the zero mode mass basis in the absence of additional flavor structure from the bulk mass ($c$) dependence of the internal fermion propagators.
 The diagrams which generally give the largest contribution after passing to the zero mode mass basis are those with with the strongest dependence on the fermion bulk masses.
 Since zero mode fermion profiles are exponentially dependent on the bulk mass parameter, a simple way to identify potential leading diagrams is to identify those which may have zero mode fermions propagating in the loop.

 This allows us to neglect diagrams with an external mass insertion and a 4D vector boson in the loop.
 As shown in Fig.~\ref{fig:external:MI:alignment}, such diagrams do not permit intermediate zero modes to leading order.
 Note, however, that diagrams with an external mass insertion and the fifth component of gauge boson are allowed to have zero mode fermions in the loop.
-Indeed, in Section~\ref{sec:calc:b} we show that such a diagram (with a $W^5$ and $W^\mu$) is the dominant contribution in the minimal model since other diagrams ($Z$ with an internal mass insertion, $H^\pm/W^\mu$) end up being numerically small.
+Indeed, a diagram with a $W^5$ and $W^\mu$ in the loop would permit zero mode fermions but is numerically small due to the size of the $W^5 A W^\mu$ coupling.
+The dominant diagrams for the $b$ coefficient are the $H^\pm W^\pm$ loop and the $Z$ loop with an internal mass insertion.
+In the KK reduction, the misalignment comes from diagrams with zero mode fermions and KK gauge bosons.